Cloudiny/Cloudflare-DNS-Update/README.md

-# Cloudflare DNS Updater
+# Cloudflare-DNS-Update

-This Docker image is designed to manage DNS
+This Docker image is designed to manage DNS and send Gotify notifications.

 Overview